OverealDev/3MTech/README.md

 Should we let the user to select the currency ?
 If so, we have to instanciate different instances from the class Current_Balance.
 Each instance for a currency.

+___
+13/09/2022

+UI : UNO Platform.
+Expenses tracker, so we want it to work a browser, on a phone back end : ???